The Dunnottar Station Museum & Ponemah Beach Central Art Centre

 The work of residents and volunteers in the village has become very evident.
 Local folks have been very busy cleaning up, gardening, painting and building.
 There is a growing interest in remembering the origin of the area and the future of this quiet little Village beside Lake Winnipeg.

-The group called “The Friends of Dunnottar – Station Project” formed in 2004 has acquired assistance from the Province of Manitoba Community Places Grant.
-They are designated a not-for-profit organization and issue tax receipts for donations of money, local memorabilia and Canadian Pacific Railway artifacts valued at over the sum of $10.00.
+The group called “The Friends of Dunnottar – Station Project” formed in 2004, and acquired assistance from the Province of Manitoba Community Places Grant.
+Donations are accepted and tax receipts given through the Village of Dunnottar Office – P.O.
+Box 321, Matlock MB R0C 2B0 or at the Village of Dunnottar office – 44 Whytewold Road, Matlock

-It is official !
-The rail line from Selkirk to Gimli is now run by Lake Line Rail Road Inc.
+The rail line to Gimli from Selkirk, Manitoba is run by the Lake Line